qLibc

 bool qstack_pushint (qstack_t *stack, int64_t num)

-qstack->pushint(): Pushes a integer onto the top of this stack.
+qstack->pushint(): Pushes an integer onto the top of this stack.

 void * qstack_pop (qstack_t *stack, size_t *size)

-qstack->pop(): Removes a element at the top of this stack and returns that element.
+qstack->pop(): Removes an element at the top of this stack and returns that element.

 char * qstack_popstr (qstack_t *stack)

-qstack->popstr(): Removes a element at the top of this stack and returns that element.
+qstack->popstr(): Removes an element at the top of this stack and returns that element.

 int64_t qstack_popint (qstack_t *stack)

-qstack->popint(): Removes a integer at the top of this stack and returns that element.
+qstack->popint(): Removes an integer at the top of this stack and returns that element.

 void * qstack_popat (qstack_t *stack, int index, size_t *size)

-qstack->popat(): Returns and remove the element at the specified position in this stack.
+qstack->popat(): Returns and removes the element at the specified position in this stack.

 void * qstack_get (qstack_t *stack, size_t *size, bool newmem)